|Title:||Assistant Coach - Throws|

 In his first four years at Worcester State, Coach Lemieux's group has become one of the most competative in the MASCAC and Division III New England.
 In each of the last two seasons alone, 14 individuals have competed in various throwing events at both the Division III New England and ECAC Division III Championships.

 On the men’s side, Coach Lemieux helped multi-event specialist Jason Sliwoski break the previous school records in the indoor heptathlon and the decathlon.
-Sliwoski had the 29th-best point total in the NCAA Division III in the decathlon and he won the shot put en-route to third at the Division III Outdoor Championships.
-In 2012, Sliwoski won two out of three throwing events at the Division III New England's, the ECACs and the Open New England Championships which included a second-place score at the ECACs.
+In back to back campaigns, Sliwoski had a pair of top-30 point totals in the NCAA Division III decathlon and he won the shot put and discus en route to second at the Division III New England Championships - just 226 points off first place.
+Sliwoski has also earned All-ECAC accolades twice in the decathlon, taking home second in 2012 with victories in two of the three throwing events.

 Prior to his arrival at Worcester State, Coach Lemieux spent eight seasons building up his reputation as one of the best throws coaches in Massachusetts at Lowell High as each one of his athletes has broken a relay record or an individual mark.

 Individually, Coach Lemieux has coached back-to-back Division I champions in the girls discus (Katie Lanoune in 2007 and Julia Funaro in 2008) while Funaro was a runner-up at the All-State’s meet in 2008.
 He also helped guide All-State Division I champion Ryan Davila to finish sixth overall at the Nike Indoor Nationals for All-American status.
 During the season, Davila would caulk up a mark of 61-1.5 for the best mark in Massachusetts in 2010 as it was also the fifth best mark in state history.
 Davila was also a part of the shot put relay that broke the meet record at the McIntyre Elite Relays.